-Advance thanks to Fair Chair Lina Singleton and her team of hardworking, enthusiastic, fun-loving volunteers – Jill Warburton, Courtney Williams, Phil Kaplan, Christine Eschenfelder, Christina Boyle, Leah Linebarger, Ari Alba, Amy Warren and Lee Singleton.
-Our 23rd Annual Children’s Fair is sure to be a success thanks to their planning, the wonderful silent auction and the generous contributions of the following families:
+Advance thanks to Fair Chair Lina Singleton and her team of hardworking, enthusiastic, fun-loving volunteers – Jill Warburton, Steph Murray, Kelly Davis, Kelsi Mellor, Megan Rodman, Christina Boyle, Leah Linebarger and Amy Warren .
+Our 24th Annual Children’s Fair is sure to be a success thanks to their planning, the exciting silent auction and the generous contributions of the following families:

 Children have designed and distributed the invitations, created signage and will help run games and provide songs on Sunday.
-Fair proceeds go to our SWIMS Enrichment Fund and our Children’s Planet Fund, a group of organizations chosen by students that focus on the child and the environment, such as Summit county Library, Recycle Utah, Friends of Animals and Grandmother Frances Bahe of Arizona through Adopt-a-Native Elder.
+Fair proceeds go to our SWIMS Enrichment Fund and our Children’s Planet Fund, a group of organizations chosen by students that focus on the child and the environment, such as Summit County Library, Recycle Utah, Nuzzles and Company and Grandmother Frances Bahe of Arizona through Adopt-a-Native Elder.
 The Owl’s Nest and Moose Tracks Elementary Classes select organizations, budget proceeds and make donations in person to local organizations.
-This gives our students a powerful introduction to making a difference in their world.
+This gives our students a powerful introduction to making a difference in their world, something that we notice staying with our graduates into their adult lives.

-We look forward to our first year hosting the Fair here at school for just Soaring Wings families and friends.
+We look forward to hosting the Fair here at school for Soaring Wings families and friends.
 We will not be selling tickets, but offering all the usual fun and games for free.
-There will be food, music, magic and pay rides.
-Please plan to swing by the 23rd Annual Children’s Fair at school Sunday June 5th 10:30am – 3:00pm enjoy the fun and check out the huge Silent Auction.
-The auction closes at 2:30pm so plan to be present to collect your winnings!
+There will be food, music, magic and pony rides.
+Please plan to swing by the 24th Annual Children’s Fair at school Sunday June 4th 10:00am – 2:00pm enjoy the fun and check out the huge Silent Auction.
+The auction closes at 1:30pm so plan to be present to collect your winnings!

 With summer vacations in mind, here are some suggestions for helping your child to keep his skills sharp.